 - Obtain permits from municipal authorities to commence operations

 Entities engaged in trade must also register with the Chamber of Commerce, and those engaged in production must register with the Chamber of Industry.

 Registration with the Tax Office

 Taxpayers are required to notify the tax office in the case of starting a legal entity, as well as if moving address, change of job, changing business or closing down.

 Relevant tax office’s officer will visit the company’s registered office address to make an inspection.
 The company’s general director (or someone who is authorized with a POA) must be physically present in the office and sign the inspection document.

 In the case of changing or closing down a legal entity, the person authorized to represent the company must apply to the tax office within 1 month of the date when the change/closure takes place.

 The employer is required to provide a business declaration, prepared according to the template provided, to Social Security before any employees start work.
 This can also be done via the commercial registry office, which must notify Social Security within 10 days of receiving information about a company’s establishment, mergers, relocation, transfer or other changes.

 According to municipal revenues law, the workplace cannot be opened and operated without first obtaining a permit to commence operations.
-Municipalities are authorised to grant operating licence and work permits to businesses within the boundaries of the municipality and neighbouring areas.
-Companies should apply to the local municipality for an operating licence and work permits, which will be issued once any necessary inspections have been carried out.
+Municipalities are authorized to grant operating license and work permits to businesses within the boundaries of the municipality and neighboring areas.
+Companies should apply to the local municipality for an operating license and work permits, which will be issued once any necessary inspections have been carried out.

-If the place of business is located outside the municipal boundaries, then the licence and permits should be sought from the governor and/or governorate.
+If the place of business is located outside the municipal boundaries, then the license and permits should be sought from the governor and/or governorate.